b-lukaszuk/julia_luzne_zadanka/experiment1/contents/julia_first_encounter.md

 Rectangle area = 6 [cm^2]
 </pre>

-By default Pluto (v0.19.22) prints the return value at the top of the cell with the code and prints stuff in a mini terminal in the cell below.
+By default Pluto (v0.19.22) prints the return value at the top of the cell with the code and prints stuff in a mini terminal in a cell below.

 More information about functions can be found, e.g. [in this section of Julia Docs](https://docs.julialang.org/en/v1/manual/functions/).

-If You ever encounter a build in function that you don't know, you may always search [the docs](https://docs.julialang.org/en/v1/) (search box is on top left corner of the page).
+If You ever encounter a build in function that you don't know, you may always search [the docs](https://docs.julialang.org/en/v1/) (search box -> top left corner of the page).

 ## Decision Making {#sec:julia_language_decision_making}